More Interesting Info...

 It has been shown to be very effective for treating upper respiratory infection, ulcerative colitis and rheumatic symptoms in several studies, and it is commonly prescribed by traditional Chinese and Indian medical practiciners for the treatment of various cancers, especially bone or blood, but Western medicine disputes these claims.

-Recent animal studies show strong anti-inflammatory and antioxidant effects, and when taken along side galactosamine or paracetamol which is known to cause liver damage in high doses the plant should a strong liver protective effect.
+Recent animal studies show strong anti-inflammatory and antioxidant effects, and when taken along side galactosamine or paracetamol which is known to cause liver damage in high doses the plant shows a strong liver protective effect.

 Pretty little herb, I really like it, and the only reason it has taken me ages to sell the seeds is I use so much myself I didn’t have spare seeds for you guys!